skramm/jautocorrect/README.md

     - runs the provided test scripts, compare (`cmp`) the generated output with the provided output it should generate, and count the number of success.
 Report that count.

 ## Input file
-The input zip file is assumed to contains a set of files matching the pattern:
+The input zip file is assumed to contain a set of files matching the pattern:
 ```
 PPPPP NNNNN_XXXXXXX_assignsubmission_file_FFFFFC.EEE
 ```